dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 2. `<metadata>`: the Dublin Core / RDF block from `meta` (see below); omitted entirely if `meta` is empty.
-3. `<defs>`: the accumulated definitions (clip path, gradients, component variant bodies).
+3. `<defs>`: the accumulated definitions (clip path, gradients, component variant bodies, and the animation `<style>` when any timeline played).
 Always present in practice because the border-radius clip is always registered.
 4. `<title>`: only when the `title` option is set.
 Contents are escaped.
 5. The transformed body from the previous step.